 The second round is an onsight format.
 Onsight competition format is similar to the Regional Championships where the climbers are assigned to a climbing order, and be in “Iso” until ready to climb.
 However, for divisional, the climbers are not being timed.
 The competition is also split into sessions according to age and gender categories.
 Depending on the number of participants, the competition can be split into two days.

 The results with awards and invitations for the next level are announced by the end of the comp.

 The top six competitors from each category and gender of the Divisional Championship attend the National Championships.
-It is a three round, onsight competition and consist of 2 qualification routes, one semi-final route and one final route.
-Similar to the Divisional, the qualification round may be flash format.
+It is a three-round, onsight competition and consists of 2 qualification routes, one semi-final route, and one final route.
+Similar to the Divisional, the qualification round may be the flash format.

 The competition is split into sessions according to age and gender and possible into several days for the qualification round and the final rounds.
 The climbers are being assigned to a climbing order.
 The first top twenty competitors in each category from the qualification round move to the second round which is the semi-final.
 Then, the first top ten from the semi-final will move to the final round.
 The competitors are in “Iso” during the semi-final and final rounds until ready to climb.